abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ## Quasiatomic Orbital (QO) analysis

 These variables are used to control the usage of QO analysis.
+Please note present implementation of QO always yield numerically instable results, use with much care.

 ### qo_switch